The University of Maine System Procedures for Title IX Sexual Harassment

 - Conclusions regarding the application of the University of Maine System, Board Policy 402, Section XVI, Title IX Sexual Harassment (pg.’s.
 20-24) to the facts

-- A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the UMS imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the UMS’ education program or activity will be provided by the UMS to the Complainant; and
+- A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the UMS imposes on the Respondent, the rationale for each sanction, and whether remedies designed to restore or preserve equal access to the UMS’ education program or activity will be provided by the UMS to the Complainant; and

 - Procedures and permissible bases for the Complainant and Respondent to appeal.